Environmental & Sustainability Policy

 • Use education tools for the association to recognise the need for a sustainable organisation and to adopt and adapt as necessary.

-• Be mindful of the 17 UN Sustainable Development Goals going forward.
+• Work with the 17 UN Sustainable Development Goals going forward.

 Sustainable Development Goals